NOAA-GFDL/fre-workflows/for-developers.md

 ### Inspect workflow progress with a terminal CLI <a name="cliprogressmon"></a>

 If you just want a quick look at the state of your workflow, you can avoid the user interfaces and use the CLI instead.
 Various `cylc` commands are useful for inspecting a running workflow.
-Run `cylc help` and `cylc <command> --help` for more information on how to use these tools.
+Run `cylc help`, `cylc help all`, and `cylc <command> --help` for more information on how to use these tools.

 The `workflow-state` command is particularly useful, for example:
 ```